ClemRz/tanduino/README.md

 ## User guide

 * Power the device with a DC 3.3V to 9V battery.
-* Turn on and off the device with the side on off switch.
+* Turn on and off the device with the rocking switch.
-* Push the temporary button to hold unhold the readings.
+* Push the temporary button to start the capturing procedure, you will hear a short chirp, hold the device as stable as possible.
+A second short chirp will be emitted once satisfactory values are read and the laser will go off.
+If you hear a long chirp push the temporary button again and try to hold the device more steadily.
-* Maintain the temporary button pushed during more than 1s to enter in raw mode (for calibration purposes).
+* Maintain the temporary button pushed during more than 2s to enter in raw mode (for calibration purposes).
-* The laser diode is on when unhold, never look at it directly in the eye.
+* When the laser diode is on don't look at it directly in the eye.
 * Rotate the trimmer resistor with a screwdriver to adjust the backlight level.

 The compass is tilt compensated by the accelerometer.

 The device must be recalibrated each time the hardware design is modified.
-Particularly if you decide to use a different battery format (4xAA instead of 1x9V).
+Particularly if you decide to use a different battery format (4xAA instead of 1x9V for instance).

 ## Ratings

-* Heading precision: 0.1º
+* Heading precision: ±0.1º
-* Pitch precision: 0.1º
+* Pitch precision: ±0.1º
 * Power consumption*:
-  - hold state: 53mW
+  - hold state: 47mW
-  - unhold state: 60mW
+  - unhold state: 283mW
-* Laser maximum distance: ?m

 *Measured with lowest backlight level at 20ºC.